 Plan to experiment a bit with any recipe until you get the consistency you desire.
 That is one of the beauties of working with these natural ingredients.
 They are very forgiving.

-This beeswax lotion recipe helpful for extremely dry skin uses beeswax.
-Because this beeswax lotion recipe has no water, it will keep longer than some homemade lotion recipes.
+But, this lotion recipe uses beeswax, and has no water.
+It will keep longer without spoiling than some homemade recipes.

 Beeswax is a beneficial ingredient in lotion because it is a natural humectant.
 It forms a protective layer over your skin.
 Of course no recipe could contain only wax, the end product would not spread over your skin.

 In our recipe, combing beeswax with other moisturizing oils, produces a soft, silky product that glides well.